modular-synthesizer/api/README.md

 ## Run the application

 Go to your application folder and run the `rackup` command, you can access the application at `http://localhost:9292`

+## Run tests

+To run tests, just go to a terminal and run `bundle exec rspec`